Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Player/Variants.md

-# Name
+# Variants

-XX
+Variants are modifications of a faction that change how a warband plays.

 ## Structure

-XX are found in *xx.json* and each one has the following structure.
+Variants are found in *variants.json* and each one has the following structure.

 ```
 id              : string
 type            : string
 source          : string
 tags            : []
 name            : string
+flavour         : []
+rules           : []
+removed_rules   : string[]
+removed_equip   : string[]
+removed_model   : string[]
+equipment       : equipment[]
+models          : models[]
 ```

 - **id** - The identifying value of the model, all models start their id with "ab_".